Home Page

 Around the corner was again a

-different matter, as getting across to the mouth of the Hamble needed a broad reach
+different matter---getting across the Solent to the mouth of the

-again, and the wind now came unobstructed across the lagoon behind the spit.
+Hamble needed a broad reach again, too fast to be comfortable as the wind now came unobstructed across the lagoon behind the spit.

 There was little choice but to sit on the back, bless the lower power